-14.3.1 Review of the effectiveness of fraud and anti-corruption strategy
+14.3.1 Review of the effectiveness of anti-corruption and fraud prevention strategy.

-The Department will conduct a review of fraud and anti-corruption prevention strategy annually to determine the effectiveness thereof.
+The Department will conduct a review of anti-corruption and fraud prevention strategy annually to determine the effectiveness thereof.
 The Accounting Authority/Officer is ultimately accountable for this review and may appoint a person to take responsibility for this.

-15. Fraud and anti-corruption implementation plan
+15. Anti-corruption and fraud prevention implementation plan

-Based on this strategy the DPWRT will prepare and implement a fraud and anti-corruption implementation plan that will be reviewed as and when necessary.
+Based on this strategy the DPWR will prepare and implement an anti-corruption & fraud prevention implementation plan that will be reviewed as and when necessary.